Breaking down silos: The Changing Role of Quality Assurance in IT Projects

 Are movements like Agile and DevOps doing away with the QA professional?
 How can IT organizations re-organize themselves to leverage their QA skills to produce more reliable software and more quickly deliver business value?

-It is true that the QA profession will never be the same, but rather than going away entirely, I think that QA needs to become less like a “bug inspector” and more of a partner that helps to ensure that the business is ‘doing the right thing’ and ‘doing the thing right’.
+It is true that the QA profession will never be the same, but rather than going away entirely, I think that QA needs to become less like a “bug inspector” and more of a partner that helps to ensure that the business is ‘doing the right thing’.

 The QA Disruption